All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dell a verdict with Ted Cruz now, wherever you get your podcasts.
+So down on Verdict with Ted Cruz now, wherever you get your podcasts.

-I glad you're with us, 800 941 Sean.
+Hi, glad you're with us, 800-941-Sean.

 If you want to be a part of the program, we'll get to your calls.

-I was warning people because I saw the the tens of millions of dollars being dumped on your head.
+I was warning people because I saw the tens of millions of dollars being dumped on your head.

-And it made you, the person I know unrecognizable to me.
+And it made you, the person I know, unrecognizable to me.

-And I w I'm watching this unfold.
+And I'm watching this unfold.

-I know people that work on other campaigns, and I said, This is not going to end well.
+And I said, this is not going to end well.

-This is a really bad idea when Republicans spend that much money just just trying to tear down every other Republican in a race.
+This is a really bad idea when Republicans spend that much money just trying to tear down every other Republican in a race.

 She was ignored because her polls were so low.